LucasGGiachetto/hangsman_jogo-da-forca-/README.md

 # Hangman Game --- Jogo da Forca

-That is a simple Hangman Game made by me
+That is a simple Hangman Game.

 There's support to two languages:
 - Brazilian portuguese